zacierka/zacierkacom/README.md

-# zacierkacom
+# Personal Website
-Zacierka.com personal website
+Personal website dedicated to running and video games.